xanderstevenson/community-content-pipeline/README.md

 ### Step 5

-Once all the edits are finished post the blog to the Cisco Community

-### Step 6

-Find the [directory](https://github.com/xanderstevenson/community-content-pipeline/tree/main/developer-hub) where your article/blog will be, create a folder, add your post, in docx or similar format and commit it, checking 'Create a new branch for this commit and start a pull request.'
+Once all the edits are finished, find the [directory](https://github.com/xanderstevenson/community-content-pipeline/tree/main/developer-hub) where your article/blog will be, create a folder, add your post, in docx or similar format and commit it, checking 'Create a new branch for this commit and start a pull request.'
 The temporary branch, with 'patch' in the name is automatically generated for you.

 <img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/Commit.png?raw=true" width=600) />

-## Step 7
+## Step 6

 Now you want to create an MP3 from the post and attach it to the post.
 There are two ways to do this.